 An essential part of a self-sustaining billing cycle is adequate oversight.
 There should be personnel available within the organization that have the accountability and capacity to spot check billings before submission to Medicaid.
 This team member can also look at encounter data and compare it against collections to identify any weak areas.

 The answers to these questions provide great data to share on a monthly dashboard report alongside the monthly financials:

 How many encounters are providers experiencing on an average working day?

 Are encounters increasing at a higher rate than collections?

-How does encounter procedure code census data looked compare to last month, quarter, year?
+How does encounter procedure code census data look compared to last month, quarter, year?

 Who are we encountering and why?

-How do writes offs and contractual adjustments look as a percentage of gross charges?
+How do write-offs and contractual adjustments look as a percentage of gross charges?